JKHeadley/rest-hapi/README.md

     }
 ```

-This of course can be very useful, as all duplicated fields will stay up-to-date, regardless of which end is updated.
+This of course can be very useful, as all duplicated fields will stay up-to-date regardless of which end is updated.
 However this can also be resource intensive if not planned carefully.
 For instance, if 1 million user docs are associated with the `Admin` role, then 1 million extra documents will be updated whenever the `name` field of the role document is updated.

 ### Custom field name
 As shown in the example above, duplicate field names have a default form of [association name] + [original field name] (Ex: `roleName`).
 If we want to customize the duplicate field name, we can assign an array of objects to the `duplicate` property rather than an array of strings.
-For example, given the association definition below:
+For example, given the user model's association definition below:

 ```javascript
       associations: {